Proposal Development Resources

 - Please see additional compliance requirements that must be met prior to the submission of proposals for Public Health Services agencies, the National Science Foundation, and other agencies that require additional disclosures and training related to financial interests of personnel.

 - When a competitive grant proposal includes Subrecipients, a Subrecipient Commitment Form is required for each Subrecipient.
-Click here for guidance on classifying an external organization as a Subrecipient or Contractor.
+Attachments to the form must always include a Statement of Work, detailed budget, and budget justification.
+Other attachments will vary by funding opportunity and may include biographical sketches and support documents for key personnel, equipment and resources documents, etc. Click here for guidance on classifying an external organization as a Subrecipient or Contractor.

 - For definitions and examples of Basic Research, Applied Research, and Experimental Development, please click here.